 - Ensure your buffet stays fresh.
 Make sure you don’t make common food mistakes such as leaving dairy- or egg-based foods out in the heat where bacteria can flourish.
 Also, have your caterer list the ingredients in each dish and post the list beside each item so people with allergies can avoid triggers.
 Ensure your servers tie their hair back, wash their hands and forearms frequently and wear no jewellery that can fall into the food, says Linton.
 As for fresh flowers on your cake: Use only certified-organic blooms, to avoid possible pesticide residue (look for the label on the packaging).

 - Apply for necessary permits.
 You’ll need a special-occasion permit if you’re serving wine or liquor at an outdoor or unlicensed reception site that isn’t a private residence.
-Find licence applications at your local liquor store or online at your province’s liquor authority, such as the Liquor Control Board of Ontario, the Alberta Gaming and Liquor Commission or British Columbia’s Liquor Control and Licensing Branch.
+Find licence applications at your local liquor store or online at your province’s liquor authority, such as the Alcohol and Gaming Commission of Ontario, the Alberta Gaming and Liquor Commission or British Columbia’s Liquor Control and Licensing Branch.
 Apply early, as the paperwork can take several weeks.

 - Serve alcohol safely.
 You don’t want your guests drinking and driving — and it’s tough to keep track of those who’ve had too much to drink.
 Ensure your bartender has been trained to serve alcohol responsibly through a program such as Smart Serve.
 And consider hiring a service that drives your guests home in their own cars, or provide cab chits.
 Otherwise, you may be liable if someone leaves and has an accident, says Ng.